NotwoJack/EVE-Exploration-Guide/en/EVE-Exploration-Guide.md

 **This video and the following text is based on 1920x1080 image resolution and 100% UI Scaling.
 If your settings are different (e.g. 4K), you have to find the location by yourself.**

 Approach the beacon on contact.
-Then approach and hack Remote Defense Grid Unit once it shows up (not necessary, but your ship would be certainly destroyed if you fail).
+Then approach and hack Remote Defense Grid Unit once it shows up (not necessary, but your ship would be certainly destroyed if you fail). <br>
-For the Dented Depot: Activate the MWD for 1 cycle and go along the tick mark.
+For the Dented Depot: Activate the MWD for 1 cycle and go along the tick mark. <br>
 For the Pristine Depot: Adjust the camera so that the 100km tick mark is the outermost one.
 Double click the bottom right from the fourth module in lowslot.
-Activate the MWD for 2 cycles at the same time.
+Activate the MWD for 2 cycles at the same time. <br>
 For the Intact Depot: Rise vertically from the beacon to 5700-6100m distance.
 Then adjust the camera so that the 100km tick mark is the outermost one.
 Double click the 30km tick mark on the right side.
-Activate the MWD for 2 cycles at the same time.
+Activate the MWD for 2 cycles at the same time. <br>
 Pay attention to the distances from the beacon to three cans (in the video).
 Once the can doesn’t show up at the right distance, stop the ship immediately.
 Now go back to the beacon and try again.

 ![logo](https://notwojack.github.io/EVE-Exploration-Guide/image/7.5.5-1.png ':size=WIDTHxHEIGHT')

 **How to tank the explosion from the mines with Astero**

 注意：技能不足的情况下55爆抗只能超载4轮，如果装备双64爆抗，不需要超载。全部使用保持距离。被雷炸到后马上停船维修好血量再前进 Always use keeping range.
-Once the ship is damaged by any mine, stop immediately and don’t move again until the ship is repaired.
+Once the ship is damaged by any mine, stop immediately and don’t move again until the ship is repaired. <br>
 Equip with two explosive hardeners.
 Put the lowslot modules like on the right image so that four overheated cycles won’t damage any other module completely.
 Click the small circle (the arrow on the image on the right side) to pre-overheat all modules in the lowslot.

 ![logo](https://notwojack.github.io/EVE-Exploration-Guide/image/7.5.5-2.png ':size=WIDTHxHEIGHT')